Stylish...

 Stylish... is the debut solo studio album by South Korean recording artist Lee Hyori.
 It marked her solo debut since becoming a member of girl group Fin.K.L in 1998.
 The album was released through DSP Media on August 13, 2003, and was distributed by CJ E&M Music.
 It is primarily a pop and R&B record containing influences from hip-hop, featuring songwriting contributions from various musicians including Rhymer, MayBee, Won Tae-yeon, Yoon Il-sang, and Lee Hyun-do of Deux.

 Upon release, the album saw commercial success and catapulted Lee to superstar status in the country; papers even dubbed her popularity the "Hyori Syndrome".
 "10 Minutes" won various prominent awards at domestic award shows, including the Grand Prize (daesang) at both the KBS Music Awards and SBS Gayo Daejeon, as well as the Most Popular Music Video at the Mnet Music Video Festival.
 By 2006, the album had sold over 170,000 copies.

 Stylish... featured "10 Minutes", "Hey Girl", and "Remember Me" as its singles, each with its own music video.
 Rolling Stone characterized the "10 Minutes" video as a choreography-filled visual that "showcased the country to Western pop's trends".
 Lee appeared and performed on various South Korean music programs to promote the album, including Music Camp and Inkigayo, with "10 Minutes" ranking at number one on the charts of these programs for several weeks.

 Background

 Lee became well known in South Korea as a member of girl group Fin.K.L, who made their debut under DSP Media in May 1998 with the album Blue Rain.
 However, the group's activities began to slow down following the release of their fourth studio album Forever in March 2002.
 The members of Fin.K.L began exploring individual activities beginning in 2003, thus putting group activities in a temporary hiatus.
-Lee embarked solo career with the release of her debut studio album Stylish...E on August 13, 2003, spawning the lead single "10 Minutes".
+Lee embarked solo career with the release of her debut studio album Stylish... on August 13, 2003, spawning the lead single "10 Minutes".